USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.1_bugfixes.md

 [Jesse Bash](mailto:Bash.Jesse@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
+Two issues were identified in CMAQv5.3 NH3 output when running with bidirectional exchange.
+1) The deposition to surface waters was omitted from the diagnostic NH3_Dep output.
+2) Modifications were needed to the deposition species definition file for post processing to accurate capture nitrogen deposition.

 ### Solution in CMAQv5.3.1
+The aggregation of fluxes from land use types was simplified and a model conditional statement was removed to correct the omission of NH3 deposition to surface waters in the diagnostic deposition output.
+Note, this bug did not impact the diagnostic land use specific deposition totals output when *setenv CTM_MOSAIC = T*.
+The diagnostic deposition output was remapped to allow users to use the standard deposition species definition file (*SpecDef_Dep*) distributed with the model.
+The new mapped diagnostic species in the DRYDEP file are:

+NH3 – NH<sub>3</sub> dry deposition (positive values are deposition)

+NH3_Flux – NH<sub>3</sub> surface flux (positive values are deposition and negative values are emission)

+NH3_Wat - NH<sub>3</sub> flux over water bodies (positive values are emissions and negative values are deposition)

+NH3_Ag - NH<sub>3</sub> flux over agriculture land use (positive values are emissions and negative values are deposition)

+NH3_Nat - NH<sub>3</sub> flux over non-agriculture land use (positive values are emissions and negative values are deposition)

+NH3_Emis – Diagnostic grid cell NH<sub>3</sub> emissions from fertilizers and biogenic sources (positive values are emissions)

+NH3_Soil - NH<sub>3</sub> flux from soil pathways (positive values are emissions and negative values are deposition)

+NH3_Stom - NH<sub>3</sub> flux from leaf stomatal pathways (positive values are emissions and negative values are deposition)

+NH3_Cut - NH<sub>3</sub> flux from leaf cuticular pathways (positive values are emissions and negative values are deposition)

 ### Files Affected
+STAGE_MOD.F

+Vdiffproc.F

+opddep.F

 ## 9. ISAM